 23 August ODRC Employee of the Year for Community Impact awarded to NCI staff member August 23, 2017 By ODRC Institutions, Noble Correctional Institution (NCI) Director Mohr, Melanie Good, NCI, Run to Remember, Wings, Veterans Group, I Run 4 0 Melanie Good, Unit Manager at Noble Correctional Institution, was recently presented the Ohio Department of Rehabilitation and Correction Employee of the Year for Community Impact Award by ODRC Director Gary Mohr.
 Melanie is very active in organizations across the state of Ohio that raise money and awareness for our Nation’s veterans.
 She organizes and participates in many races and walks for groups such as Team RWB, WOD for Warriors and Old Glory Relay.
 She was the coordinator of the local chapter of Wear Blue, Run to Remember which has monthly runs that honor fallen military members.
 Melanie is also a member of the organization “I Run 4” which pairs athletes with children and adults with physical, mental and developmental special needs”.
 Her partner is Johnny, a nine-year-old boy with cerebral palsy.
 Melanie commits to walk and run for Johnny so she can give him the medals from her races.
 She also participates in the American Cancer Society’s “Making Strides” fundraiser which supports breast cancer patients.
 Melanie is also involved in a variety of organizations through NCI.
 She works with the veterans group, Women in Corrections, Wings and the Mid-Ohio Food Bank.
 Melanie also initiated and annually helps coordinate the “Fathers Matter” event at NCI that helps strengthen the bond between offenders and their children.
 Due to the many activities and organizations that Melanie donates her time and effort towards, she is very deserving to be named ODRC Employee of the Year for Community Impact.
-Related Director Awards NERC's Jim Monyak ODRC Employee of the Year 2017 2016 Court and Community Employee of the Year 2017 Officers of the Year RCI Graduates - Franklin County IMPACT Community Action Program TCI Staff Selected as the Investigator of the Year for 2016 ODRC's Employee of the Month Comments are closed.
+Related Director Awards NERC's Jim Monyak ODRC Employee of the Year 2017 2016 Court and Community Employee of the Year 2017 Officers of the Year 2017 Northeast Region Support Team Member of The Year Award RCI Graduates - Franklin County IMPACT Community Action Program Lorain Correctional Institution Staff Met with Members of LOOP Comments are closed.